regxl2/KMM-Chat-App/Chat-App-Backend/websocket-server/README.md

 ```

 ### 3. Configure Environment Variables
-Create a `.env` file in the project root with the following contents [For KMM contest, retrieve the required .env files using the provided link](https://docs.google.com/document/d/17Ltng8svqPFX-tUWAH1Fs6Ku_1V7z9pigDZIkqNTmqg/edit?usp=sharing):
+Create a `.env` file in the project root with the following contents:
 ```
 WEBSOCKET_PORT="YOUR_PORT"
 ```